crmoorhead/Data-Augmentation/README.md

 __apply_augment(im, settings\_dict,functional\_dict,\*args,\*\*kwargs)__: This function applies a specific augmentation chosen at random according to our augmentation policy. im is the image we are applying the augmentation to (in the form of an array) and settings\_dict is the output from our augment\_settings function. functional\_dict is a dictionary that maps the names of the transformations in the settings dictionary (strings) to the actual functions.
 Importing the image\_toolbox functions, which we need to do to implement any data augmentation on images, will define this automatically as image\_functional.
 This is left as a compulsory argument rather than inbuilt as the augment\_settings and apply\_augment need not only be applied to images, but to any type of training data with a suitable set of augmentation policies that we might care to work with.
 The function has one keyword argument "serial_transformations" which allows us to apply multiple transformation to the same input.
 Its value will be a list of probabilities that a further transformation will be applied eg.

-                 apply_augment(im,aug_policy, image_functional,serial_transformations=[1.0,0.5,0.3])
+                 apply_augment(im,aug_policy, image_functional,serial_transformations=[0.5,0.3])

- The above states that there is a probability of 1 that we apply one transformation, a probability of 0.5 we apply two and a probability of 0.15 (0.5\*0.3) that we apply three.
+ The above states that there is a probability of 0.5 that we apply a second transformation and a probability of 0.15 (0.5\*0.3) that we apply a third.
+By default, the first transformation is picked to be "None" according to how we have set up our augmentation policy.
+The function alsp prevents the possibility of selecting two augmentations that are the same type. e.g. two reflections.
+Occasionaly it may be that an identical transformation can be generated two different ways eg. reflect and rotate can be the same as transpose, but it is generally assumed that such clashes are relatively rare.
+There is no limit to the number of transformations we can apply, but it is unlikely to be more than 2.

+## Further Uses

+## Examples